The Wrapbook Team

 How are contractors and employees paid?

-In order to determine your worker’s classification, you’ll need to vet the job according to your state’s labor law test.
+To determine your worker's classification, you must vet the job according to your state’s labor law test.

-Once you’ve determined your worker’s status, you’ll have to pay each worker very differently.
+Once you’ve determined your worker’s status, you’ll have to pay each worker differently.

 Generally, employees have greater labor protections according to the law.
-Employees are entitled to unemployment benefits, worker’s compensation, and workplace rights such as overtime, sick pay, breaks.
-Additionally, you’ll have to pay part of your employee’s payroll tax, social security contribution, and medicare.
+Employees are entitled to benefits such as:

-Independent contractors, on the other hand, are handed a lump sum for their work, which they report on a 1099.
+On the other hand, independent contractors are handed a lump sum for their work, which they report on a 1099.
 They are not given any benefits, and their employer doesn’t pay any part of their taxes.

 Common Law Test